codewithdaniel1/ETL_bank_data/README.md

 # Acquiring and Processing Information on the World's Largest Banks

-## Disclaimer

-This repository contains my submission for the ***Final Project: Acquiring and processing information on world's largest banks***.
-The original files were provided by the IBM Skills Network as part of the **[Python Project for Data Engineering](https://www.coursera.org/learn/python-project-for-data-engineering)** course on Coursera.

 ### Usage

 * You are welcome to use this repository as a reference or starting point for your own project.